YettiPowered/api-docs/README.md

 To use the information provided here, you should first have a general understanding of the Yetti platform and have access to an active administration account with web service credentials.
 You should also be familiar with:

-* ReSTful web services
+* ReSTful web services.
 * HTTP/1.1
-* The JSON data serialization format
+* The JSON data serialization format.

 # Concepts